-Lucille Allain is Associate Professor (Practice) Social Work in the Department of Mental Health, Social Work and Integrative Medicine at Middlesex University.
+Lucille Allain is Associate Professor (Practice) Social Work in the Department of Mental Health and Social Work.
 She is Director of Programmes, External Partnerships and Professional Lead, Social Work and is the academic lead for a range of partnership projects including Think Ahead, Step Up to Social Work and the North London Social Work Teaching Partnership.
 She teaches undergraduate and postgraduate social work students and experienced practitioners undertaking CPD programmes.

 Lucille qualified as a social worker in 1992 with a postgraduate social work award and is registered with Social Work England.
 Her first degree was in history and politics and she holds an MSc Social Research Methods and a Professional Doctorate focused on social work practice with care experienced young people.
-She holds PG Certificates in Higher Education and a Postgraduate Certificate in Health and Social Services Management, Professional Doctorate and is a Senior Fellow of the Higher Education Academy.
+She holds PG Certificates in Higher Education, Postgraduate Certificate in Health and Social Services Management, Professional Doctorate and is a Senior Fellow of the Higher Education Academy.

-Lucille has over 20 years' experience working in the fields of child protection and looked after children in London local authorities.
+Lucille has over 20 years' experience working in London local authorities.
 She worked as a social worker, team manager and strategic commissioning manager before moving to a joint appointment role with Middlesex University and Barnet Council.
 There she successfully developed a postgraduate social work trainee scheme for a number of London boroughs.
 Lucille has also led social work at the University of East London as Associate Dean.

-Lucille is currently an independent panel member and Vice-Chair of the Tri-Borough Fostering and Adoption Panel and is a lay member of Brent Council's Local Safeguarding Children's Board.Lucille is currently completing doctoral research focused on young people leaving care and service user involvement in social work education.
-One of her current, jointly-led research projects involves researching the impact of Special Guardianship Orders on looked after children and their carers.
+Her doctoral research focused on young people leaving care and service user involvement in social work education.
+One of her recent, jointly-led research projects involves researching Special Guardianship Orders and connected persons placements for looked after children and their carers.
 She has completed research and published in the area of interprofessional learning including in adult social care where she was led a project evaluating interprofessional working relationships between social workers in adult social care and trainee GPs across London.

 Lucille has taught on social work programmes from undergraduate to postgraduate level since 2002.
 She has expertise and an interest in child and family social work, including looked after children and fostering and adoption.
-She also has expertise in skills teaching and preparing pre-qualifying students to meet readiness for direct practice requirements.
+She also has expertise in skills teaching and preparing students to meet readiness for direct practice requirements.